karttur/speclib-db/_posts/2024/2024-01-13-speclib_campaign-db.markdown

 A campaign is bound to a specific combination of a sensor model and a muzzle model.
 "Campaigns" for comparing the performance of different sensors and muzzles can be defined, but are more of development projects and not ordinary "campaigns".

-This post contains the general design of the schema **campaigns** for the xspectre spectral library postgreSQL database.
+This post contains the general design of the schema **campaigns** for the xspectre spectral library and processing system postgreSQL database.
 The design is written in the [Database Markup Language (DBML)](https://dbml.dbdiagram.io/home/).
 For visualisation of the DBML code I have used the semi free tool [dbdiagram](https://dbdiagram.io/?utm_source=dbml).

 ## Purpose of the campaigns schema

 The purpose of the campaigns schema is to define specific observation tasks centering on a defined substance.
-A campaign is usually started for building a spectral database for a particular task - like determining the quality of Swedish soils.
+A campaign is usually started with the aim of  building a spectral database for a particular task - like determining the quality of Swedish soils.
 A campaign is bound to a specific combination of a sensor model (_spectrometermodel_) and a muzzle model (_muzzlemodel_).
-The campaign can, however apply two, or more, setups (spectromuzzles), as long as they have identical sensorid and muzzleid (but varying (uuids).
-The actual sensor+muzzle(+probe) used for scanning a sample is registered with each scan; in the [**scan** schema](../speclib_campaign_scan-db).
+The campaign can, however apply two, or more, setups (_spectromuzzles_), as long as they have identical sensorid and muzzleid (but varying (uuids).
+The actual sensor+muzzle(+probe) used for scanning a sample is registered with each scan; in the [**scan**](../speclib_campaign_scan-db) schema.

 Apart from the sensorid and muzzleid, _campaign_ attributes include owner, title, label, substance under study etc. A campaign can also have the following boolean dimensions: